py2ai/py2ai.github.io/_posts/2020-12-23-Socket-Programming-send-receive-live-audio.md

 ipconfig
 ```

-The require IP address will show against IPv4 Address
+The required IP address will be shown against IPv4 Address

 Here is the server side code.
 First, please change the IP address: '192.168.1.105' to yours, otherwise your server will not start.